ftsrg/graph-analyzer/docs/model-generator-properties.md

 ## Definitions

+A _model generator_ can produce domain-specific models, e.g. statecharts, railway networks, etc.

 In our view, an _ideal model generator_ satisfies the following properties.

 * **Consistent:** the generated models are well-formed with respect to a set of well-formedness constraints.
 * **Scalable:** the generator is able to generate models scalable in size.
 In other words, the execution time of the generator is approximately a linear function of the desired model size.
 * **Diverse:** the generator is capable of producing models of that are different from each other, not only in size, but also in their structure.
-* **Realistic:** the generated models are realistic.
-We define a model as _realistic_, based on its structure and type information, a domain expert cannot distinguish it from a real model.
+* **Realistic:** the generated models are realistic, i.e. based on their structure and type information, a domain expert cannot distinguish them from real models in the same domain.
 (Currently, this definition does not consider attribute values, so these must obfuscated or hidden from the domain expert.)

-(If you have a hard time memorizing these properties, think "core disc", for "consistent, realistic, diverse and scalable".)
+(If you have a hard time memorizing these properties, think "core disc" for "consistent, realistic, diverse and scalable".)

 ## Use cases